-For internal UCITS subject to a look-through analysis:
+For Internal UCITS subject to a look-through analysis:

-The sustainable investment policy of the internal UCITS is to invest in target issuers that:
+The sustainable investment policy of the Internal UCITS is to invest in issuers targeting two objectives:

-- 1. follow best environmental and social practices; and - 2. not generate any products or services that harm the environment or society
+- 1. follow exemplary environmental and social practices; and - 2. not generate any products or services that harm the environment or society.

-It was established that "contributing to long-term sustainability criteria" applicable to issuers meant that they had to be exemplary in their sector in terms of at least one environmental or social factor.
-The definition of an exemplary issuer in its sector is based on the ESG rating methodology used to measure the ESG performance of the issuer.
-In order to qualify as "exemplary", an issuer must be part of the top third of the companies in its business sector in terms of at least one environmental or social factor.
+It has been established that "contributing to long-term sustainability criteria" applicable to issuers means that they have to be exemplary in their sector in terms of at least one environmental or social factor.
+The definition of an exemplary issuer in its sector is based on the ESG rating methodology used to measure the issuer's ESG performance.
+To qualify as "exemplary", an issuer must be part of the top third of the companies in its business sector in terms of at least one material environmental or social factor.